 HCR finances the development of new multifamily rental housing so that New York State’s low-income seniors may age in place and live independently in their own homes and communities.
 Senior housing is financed through a variety of HCR resources including HCR’s Senior Housing Program, which leverages community resources to include healthy programming for those aged 62 and over.

-HCR works to combat homelessness by financing new affordable homes with support services so that the most vulnerable New Yorkers can live independently and affordably in their communities.
+HCR works to combat homelessness by financing the new construction and preservation of affordable homes with support services so that the most vulnerable New Yorkers can live independently and affordably in their communities.
 HCR provides financing for the new construction or adaptive reuse of a non-residential property to affordable supportive housing with on-site social services.
 HCR supports development of permanent supportive housing for a variety of special needs populations, including, the homeless, veterans, victims of domestic violence, the disabled, and others.
 Service and operating awards are required for access to HCR’s Supportive Housing Program.

 HCR finances the redevelopment or preservation of Mitchell-Lama Housing units statewide supervised by either New York City or New York State.
 As part of the State’s commitment to increase and preserve the number of affordable housing opportunities for its residents, HCR makes capital available for the preservation and improvement of these properties.